-1) Complimentary coffee, snacks and bottled water will be available at our Artist Hospitality Tent which which will be located at our Information Booth near the clock tower.
+1) Complimentary snacks and bottled water will be available at our Artist Hospitality Tent which will be located at our Information Booth near the Plaza Fountain Stage.

-2) A portable toilet will be available behind booth space #17.
+2) There will be a few portable restrooms near the food vendors.
+There are public restrooms next to Zea’s Rotisserie & Bar (behind booth #61 on the festival map).
 There are also restrooms available at Barnes & Noble and Panera Bread.

-3) A box lunch from Basil’s Killer Eats will be delivered to your booth on Saturday.
-You can order your free lunch at Artist Check-In on Friday, April 30.
+3) A box lunch will be delivered to your booth on Saturday.
+You can order your free lunch at Artist Check-In on Friday, May 6.

 5) Booth sitters will be provided for 15-minute intervals.
 Please call the phone number on the back of your festival artist badge when you are ready for a booth sitter.